This post may contain affiliate links.

 8. Difficult to Visit Larger Cities

-I know a lot of people choose RV life because they want to get out into nature and away from cities, but for those who need to travel to cities for work or enjoy visiting cities as a tourist, finding a place to park near a major city is usually very expensive and often near impossible, partly due to the issue of increased demand I described above and partly because most major cities don’t have many RV parks in them to begin with.
+I know a lot of people choose RV life because they want to get out into nature and away from cities.
+But for those who need to travel to cities for work or enjoy visiting cities as a tourist, finding a place to park near a major city is usually very expensive and often near impossible.
+Most major cities don’t have many RV parks in them to begin with.

 If you’re wanting to do some sightseeing in a city, you may be better off finding an RV park an hour or two away and then booking an AirBnb in the city for a few days.
 If you’re needing to travel to a major city in your RV for work, expect a long commute and/or very expensive campground fees.

-Fortunately, a lot of smaller cities with affordable RV parks nearby are starting to have more of the amenities people love about larger cities, such as coffee shops, breweries, cafes, farmer’s markets, arts districts, and food trucks, so RV life doesn’t necessarily have to mean giving up those things.
+Fortunately, a lot of smaller cities with affordable RV parks nearby are starting to have more of the amenities people love about larger cities, such as coffee shops, breweries, cafes, farmer’s markets, arts districts, and food trucks.

 9. Staying Safe in Extreme Weather